-Microsoft Teams is a secure hub for 1:1 or group chat, audio/video meetings with up to 250 participants and seamlessly integrates with the University Outlook address book, Calendar and other Office 365 apps like MS Planner, Word, Excel, OneNote and much more.
+Microsoft Teams is a secure collaboration hub allowing both internal or external users to host 1:1 or group chat collaborations, audio/video meetings with up to 300 participants and seamlessly integrates with Office 365 apps.

 General notices about Microsoft Teams, including current events, noteworthy dates for future changes involving the service.